 It was often said and felt that the role of the board is to “support” the executive director.
 This is true.
 Presumably it applies to the board chair too.
 But this is a rather vague statement.
 Perhaps “support” and “trust’ are best understood together.

-U.S. consultant Mary Hiland, mentioned above, suggests that building and maintaining trust is key and that the two individuals need to work on the relationship, not just in it.[4]See Mary Hiland’s 2018 article in Nonprofit Quarterly Effective NonProfit Board Chair -Executive Director Relationships: Not About Roles! here.
-Hiland has an excellent podcast series … Continue reading Obviously this is harder when the amount or frequency of communication is limited.
+U.S. consultant Mary Hiland, mentioned above, suggests that building and maintaining trust is key and that the two individuals need to work on the relationship, not just in it.((See Mary Hiland’s 2018 article in Nonprofit Quarterly Effective NonProfit Board Chair -Executive Director Relationships: Not About Roles! here.
+Hiland has an excellent podcast series Inspired Nonprofit Leadership which covers a range of topics.
+Check it out wherever you get your podcasts)) Obviously this is harder when the amount or frequency of communication is limited.

 She also writes that if the relationship is balanced in its attention to managing, planning and leading this will likely cultivate trust more than one focused only on managing.
 This is because, of the three, “management” is really the purview of the executive director.